Skip to content

 RecordVideo is the Exception

 RecordVideo writes MP4 files Python-side and is not JIT/vmap-compatible.
-Use it on a single env, or render manually via vec_env.render(states, index=0) and feed an external recorder.
+Use it on a single environment, or render manually via vec_env.render_slot(states, slot_idx=0) and feed an external recorder.

 Rendering